JYL123/AI_In_Finance/README.md

   Machine learning part is to supply the stock price number needed in the frontend.
 The algorithm will be referenced from [this website](https://lilianweng.github.io/lil-log/2017/07/08/predict-stock-prices-using-RNN-part-1.html).
 In this reference post, the neura network used is [RNN](https://en.wikipedia.org/wiki/Recurrent_neural_network).
 This is because `RNN` is preferred for sequencial data, and stock prices are a series of time sequential data.

   `Please note that the data is not trained in this project.
-However it can be done by following the above blog and modify according in python_data folder in this project.`
+However it can be done by following the above blog and modify accordingly in python_data folder in this project.`

 ## Get started
 1. `cd frontend`